opsschool/curriculum/cron_101.rst

 How do I list jobs scheduled to run with **cron**?
 --------------------------------------------------

-The easiest way to see jobs running regularly on the current user's system (aka "cron jobs") is to type:
+The easiest way to see jobs running regularly on the system (aka "cron jobs") is to type:

 .. code-block:: bash

   crontab -l

 in the shell.
-This will show all the cron jobs that currently run on the current user's system.
-For example, if you are logged in as ``jdoe``, then the current user is ``jdoe``, and if there are no cron jobs running the output will be something
+This will show all the cron jobs scheduled to run as the current user.
+For example, if you are logged in as ``jdoe`` and there are no cron jobs running the output will be something like:
-like:

 .. code-block:: console